 Harpy Eagle Thought Extinct in Mexico Makes a Stunning Return

-But something we thought we had lost forever:
+Not a ghost, but something we thought we had lost forever: the harpy eagle.

 A bird so large, so regal, and so rare, it feels like a creature from legend.